priconceptions/brain-inspired-computing/posts/neuralAnatomy.md

 Much of the computational power that neurons possess lies in the electrical properties of the neurons.
 How do neurons generate this electrical power and send and receive electrical signals between each other?

 All cells are bathed in a fluid called **extracellular fluid**, which provides a stable environment for cells to operate.
-It contains water, some inorganic ions, three main cations-- Sodiumm (Na+ = 136–145 mEq/L), Potassium (K+ = 3.5–5.5 mEq/L), and Calcium (Ca2+ = 2.2–2.6 mEq/L), and two main anions-- Chloride (Cl− = 99–109 mEq/L), Hydrogen Carbonate (HCO3− 22–26 mM).
+It contains water, some inorganic ions, three main cations-- Sodium (Na+ = 136–145 mEq/L), Potassium (K+ = 3.5–5.5 mEq/L), and Calcium (Ca2+ = 2.2–2.6 mEq/L), and two main anions-- Chloride (Cl− = 99–109 mEq/L), Hydrogen Carbonate (HCO3− 22–26 mM).

 In addition to the extracellular fluid, cells contain a fluid called **intracellular fluid**, which contains ions, water, and inorganic ions as well.
 However, the ionic concentration differs widely from that of extracellular fluid, causing an electric potential difference.
 This electric potential difference across the cell membrane is called **membrane potential**.
-The resting membrane potential of a neuron is typically -65mV-- the potential inside the cell is more negative than the outside.
+The resting membrane potential of a neuron is typically -65mV where the potential inside the cell is more negative than the outside.

 Ions penetrate the membrane through **ion channels** or openings in the cell membrane.
 When ion channels are in an **open state**, ions from the extracellular fluid are allowed to enter the cell.
 These channels can either be **active channels**, which can open or close because of certain stimuli or **passive channels**, that does not change their permeability.
 A schematic representation of the neuronal membrane is shown below: